We may earn money or products from the companies mentioned in this post.

 Fresh and Dried Blueberries

 Hungry for more Blueberries?
 Try this recipe for Blueberry Crostata or maybe Blueberry Lemon Streusel Bread.
 Do you like Dried Blueberries?
 Yep, so do we.
 Give this recipe a try for White Chocolate Blueberry Fudge.
 One of the best ways to enjoy dried blueberries.
-Dried blueberries can be purchased in most grocery stores, in the same section where you would find dried cranberries and other dried fruit.
+Dried blueberries can can be found where you would find dried cranberries, raisins and other dried fruit in super markets.

 Fresh Blueberries go together beautifully with lemon in these delicious scones.